sj/LGTM.com-GitHub.com-Chrome-extension/README.md

 2. Go to `chrome://extensions`
 3. Enable "Developer mode" (top right)
 4. Click "Load unpacked", and navigate to the location of your local clone of this repository

+## License

+Unless stated otherwise, the code in this repository is licensed under the [Apache License, version 2.0](LICENSE.txt).